zhaoyul/aposd-vs-clean-code/README.md

 	            // 35 will be ruled out as a multiple of 5, so 49 is the first
 	            // multiple that won't be ruled out by a smaller prime.

 The first few times I read this it made no sense to me at all.
 It was just a jumble of numbers.

-So I ignored it.
+I stared at the ceiling, and closed my eyes to visualize.
+I couldn't see it.
+So I went on a long contemplative bike ride during which I realized that the prime multiples of 2 will at one point contain 2*3 and then 2*5.
+So the `multiples` array will at some point contain multiples of primes *larger* than the prime they represent.  _And it clicked!_

-As I started at the ceiling, and closed my eyes to visualize, I finally realized that the `multiples` array was the equivalent of the array of booleans we use in the *Sieve of Eratosthenes* -- but with a really interesting twist.
+Suddenly it all made sense.
+I realized that the `multiples` array was the equivalent of the array of booleans we use in the *Sieve of Eratosthenes* -- but with a really interesting twist.
 If you were to do the sieve on a whiteboard, you _could_ erase every number less than the candidate, and only cross out the numbers that were the next multiples of all the previous primes.

 That explanation makes perfect sense to me -- now, but I'd be willing to bet that those who are reading it are puzzling over it.
 The idea is just hard to explain.

-OK, so that left me with one final question.
-What the deuce was the reason behind:

-	multiples[primesFound] = candidate*candidate;

-Why the square?
-That makes no sense.
-So I changed it to:

-	multiples[primesFound] = candidate;

-And it worked just fine.
-So this must just be an optimization.
-That whole long comment is about an optimization.
-OK, so why?
-Why can you start the multiple for a prime at prime^2?

-That's not an easy question to answer.
-Eventually, after a long bike ride, I realized that the prime multiples of 2 will at one point contain 2*3 and then 2*5.
-So the `multiples` array will at some point contain multiples of primes *larger* than the prime they represent.  !!!
-And then it all made sense.

-Then I could read your comment and see what you were saying.
+Finally I went back to your comment and could see what you were saying.

 ###A Tale of Two Programmers
 The bottom line here is that you and I both fell into the same trap.
 I refactored that old algorithm 18 years ago, and I thought all those method and variable names would make my intent clear -- *because I understood that algorithm*.